paragnairdev/lambda-dependency/Readme.md

 ## NOTE

 Please be aware of resources this creates on your AWS account so you can check what it costs you.
 At the time of writing this, a `Codepipeline` is charged at $1 a month (after the first 30 days).
-The costliest part in this might probably be `CodeBuild` which gives you 100 minutes on the smallest instance.
+The costliest part in this might probably be `CodeBuild` which gives you 100 free minutes of build on the smallest instance.
 This is one of the reasons I have added a Approval step before the build to make sure the code is only build when you want it to.